Sophos Switch – What you need to know about the new product

 200 Series – 2.5 Gbps

-All technical data can be found in the Sophos switch data sheet or on the product pages of the switches.
+You can find all technical specifications in the Sophos Switch datasheet or on the individual product pages for the switches.

-We received a Sophos Switch CS110-48P from Sophos back in October as a test device.
+Back in October we received a Sophos Switch CS110-48P from Sophos as a test device.
 Many thanks to Sophos for giving us the opportunity to try out and test this great device ourselves.
 Here are a few photos of the CS110-48P switch:

-Sophos Switches can be purchased with or without a license.
-If you opt for the hardware only (without a license), the following services are included:
+The Sophos Switches can be purchased with or without a license.
+If you choose the hardware only option (without a license), the following features are included:

-• Local Web Management – The Sophos switch can be managed directly via browser without any restrictions.
+Local web management – The Sophos Switch can be managed directly in the browser without any restrictions.

-• Command Line Interface (CLI) – The Sophos switch can also be managed from the console, again without restrictions.
+Command line interface (CLI) – The Sophos Switch can also be managed via the console, again without any restrictions.

-• Limited lifetime warranty – The Sophos Switch is covered by the warranty until the End-of-Life date.
-When Sophos talks about lifetime here, it is about how long Sophos will support this product.
-At the current time, a minimum of 5 years can be assumed.
+Limited lifetime warranty – The Sophos Switch is covered by the warranty until it reaches its end-of-life.
+When Sophos talks about “lifetime” here, this refers to how long Sophos supports the product.
+At the moment, you can expect at least five years.

 Added value of the subscription

-At the current time, the added value of the subscription consists of the following:
+At the moment, the added value of the subscription consists of the following points:

-• Advanced RMA Support – Fast processing in case of a hardware defect
+- Advanced RMA support – Fast processing in the event of a hardware defect

-If the subscription is no longer renewed, there is of course no more telephone support, the warranty service is standard again, the Central Management is in read-only mode and the firmware updates have to be installed locally again.
+If the subscription is not renewed, there is no longer any phone support, the warranty reverts to the standard level, Central management becomes read-only and firmware updates have to be installed locally again.

 Subscription price

-Sophos sets the price for service and support here at 10% of the hardware price, and at 8% for a 3-year license.
+Sophos sets the price for service and support at 10% of the hardware price, or 8% for a three‑year license.

-Admittedly, the features of the Service are very weak at the moment.
-It’s a bit like deciding to buy the autopilot when you buy a Tesla.
-First and foremost, you buy the potential that will follow.
-In the case of the Switch, this would be features such as Synchronized Security or XDR/MTR functions.
+Admittedly, at the moment the subscription features are still rather weak.
+It is a bit like choosing the autopilot when buying a Tesla.
+You are mainly buying the potential that is still to come.
+For the switch this would be features such as Synchronized Security or XDR/MTR functions.

 Local GUI

-I have now explained the models and what options are available when purchasing.
-Let’s move on to the management of the switch.
-We have been using the device productively for a few weeks now.
-As expected, the hardware makes a good impression, but it is the software that can make the hardware exceptional.
-In this early version, it makes an excellent and stable impression.
+Now that the models and purchase options have been covered, let’s look at switch management.
+We have been running the device productively in our environment for a few weeks already.
+The hardware makes a solid impression, as expected, but it is the software that can really make the hardware stand out.
+Even in this early version, it already feels excellent and stable.
 The GUI is available in nine languages: English, Spanish, Italian, German, French, Portuguese, Chinese, Japanese and Korean.

-There is also a dark mode and the interface is more responsive than you are used to from other Sophos products.
-The loading time is still a little slow in some places, but this has already improved a lot since the last firmware and should be completely fixed by the final version.
+There is also a dark mode, and the interface is more responsive than what many are used to from other Sophos products.
+In some places, loading times are still a bit slow, but these have already improved significantly with the latest firmware and should be fully fixed by the final release.

 Here are a few impressions of the web interface: